AndrewCMartin/idb/PITCHME.md

 ### What did we learn from their website?
 +++
-- More to board games than previously thought
+- More to board games than we previously thought
   - [Massive events](http://boardgamedb.me/events?per_page=18&sort=name&page=1) are held
   - Different kinds of board games are created

++++
+- The way the genres of board games have changed over time

 ---